 The impetus for Frost’s poem “Stopping by the Woods on a Snowy Evening” was autobiographical.
 The setting is Webster’s Corner in Derry, the current intersection of Route 28 and Island Pond Road.
 On an evening in late December, Mr. Frost paused for a moment while returning home from town after an unsuccessful attempt to sell eggs.
 He had been trying to raise money for Christmas gifts...

 More Frost history

-Stage coach service began between Boston and Haverhill, Massachusetts in 1793, and was soon after extended north to Concord, New Hampshire, on a route that largely follows present day NH Route 121 and the Main Streets of Atkinson, Hampstead and Chester.
+Stage coach service began between Boston and Haverhill, Massachusetts in 1793, and was soon after extended north to Concord, New Hampshire, on a route that largely follows present day NH Route 121 and the Main Streets of Atkinson, Hampstead, Chester, and Auburn.
 Alternate local names for the route, or segments of it, have over time included the Stage Road, the Coach Road, and the Post Road.

 When you look out your car window today, you will see much the same landscape as stage coach passengers saw during the 19th century – fields, stone walls, vistas, and a significant number of surviving historic buildings...

 More stagecoach history